KonstantinDjairo/suckless_dictpopup/README.md

 - [ ] not done yet
 - [x] done

-- [ ] The ability to select and look up words within a popup's definition using the arrow keys.
+- [ ] Switch between words in a given sentence by using the arrow keys or any user-defined key;
+      Sudachi can be used to accomplish that.